etherlabsio/healthcheck/README.md

 A simple and extensible RESTful Healthcheck API implementation for Go services.

 Health provides an `http.Handlefunc` for use as a healthcheck endpoint used by external services or load balancers.
-It is used to determine the health of the application and to remove unhealthy application hosts or containers from rotation.
+The function is used to determine the health of the application and to remove unhealthy application hosts or containers from rotation.

 Instead of blindly returning a `200` HTTP status code, a healthcheck endpoint should test all the mandatory dependencies that are essential for proper functioning of a web service.